ourcaldo/tugasincms/REDIRECTION_FEATURE_PLAN.md

 ## 📖 Overview

 This feature adds production-ready post redirection capabilities to the CMS, allowing:
-- **Post-to-Post redirects**: Redirect one post to another (for content consolidation/cannibalization)
+- **Post-to-Post redirects**: Redirect one post to another post (by Post ID) - ideal for content consolidation/cannibalization
-- **Post-to-URL redirects**: Redirect to external URLs
+- **Post-to-URL redirects**: Redirect to any external URL - ideal for moved content or external resources
-- **Tombstone support**: Maintain redirects even after source posts are deleted
-- **API-driven**: Backend returns redirect metadata, frontend handles actual redirection
+- **Flexible Configuration**: For any post, you can freely choose to redirect to either another post OR an external URL using the `redirect_type` field
+- **Always Included**: Every post API response includes a `redirect` field (null when no redirect configured)
+- **UUID-Based**: Frontend always calls API with Post UUID, backend always returns redirect metadata

 ### Architecture Decision
-**Backend resolves redirect metadata, Frontend performs the redirect**
+**Backend includes redirect metadata in every post response, Frontend decides whether to redirect**

 This approach:
-- ✅ Keeps frontend in control of URL structure
-- ✅ Allows frontend to handle redirects appropriately (301, 302, meta refresh, etc.)
-- ✅ Maintains separation of concerns
+- ✅ Frontend always receives redirect data (null if not configured)
+- ✅ Frontend controls redirect behavior (immediate, delayed, banner, etc.)
+- ✅ Simple and consistent - no conditional logic needed
-- ✅ Provides flexibility for different frontend implementations
+- ✅ Backend resolves target post details for post-to-post redirects

 ---